HL7/fhir-bfdr/input/pagecontent/use_cases.md

 ### Coded Race and Ethnicity

-This use case represents the communication of coded race and ethnicity information to the appropriate jurisdictional Vital Records Office.
+This use case represents the communication of coded race and ethnicity information to the appropriate jurisdictional vital records office.
 It contains data that are a coded form of the race and ethnicity data that has been submitted to the NCHS.
 Two sets of codes will be used to address two objectives.
 These objectives are:
 * to generate codes for race or ethnicity data provided as text entries
 * to generate a single race code in cases where multiple races have been reported